VS

 Across all battles:

-Absolutely, Bobby Fischer reigns as the #1 contender right now in the Greatest Chess Players of All Time league.
-You can check out the full GOAT List to see where others rank!
+Magnus Carlsen holds the top spot in the Greatest Chess Players of All Time league.
+Check out the full GOAT List to see how others stack up!